I’ve deliberately put the poems and stories up front because that’s what this blog is about: the writing, not the writer.

 I grew up in Northern Ireland but now live at Bordeaux Bay on the island of Guernsey, with my wife, Jane, a fellow writer.

-Ours is a quiet life enlivened by trips to France and Italy to escape the feeling of cabin-fever that occasionally results from dwelling on an island of just 25 square miles in size.
+Ours is a quiet life enlivened by trips to Italy to escape the feeling of cabin-fever that occasionally results from dwelling on an island of just 25 square miles in size.

 I enjoy music, books and films, food, wine, animals and sunshine, and all of these will probably crop up in the blog at some point.